This post was originally published in October 2020. Updated in September 2022.

-Try different homemade conditioner recipes until you find what works best for your hair.
+It’s best to try different homemade conditioner recipes until you find what works best for your hair.

-Also, If You Are A new Mom:
+Also, If You Are A New Mom:

 You’ll need to use high-quality hair care products to maintain your hair health.

-New moms experience hair loss phase after pregnancy around three months postpartum which is normal and common.
+New moms experience a hair loss phase after pregnancy around three months postpartum which is normal and common.

 It’s a temporary phase that lasts for about 6-12 months.
 After this period, hair loss slows and your hair growth cycle returns to normal again.

 8- Keep Your Old T-shirts

 Instead of using a towel for drying your hair, try your old cotton t-shirt.
 Cotton t-shirts can soak up excess water without disrupting your hair texture.
 They won’t dry or weaken your hair as they are gentle on your hair.

 Rubbing hair with a towel affects the hair cuticle which makes it rough, weak, and frizzy.
 This could eventually lead to breakage and your hair will look unhealthy.

 9- Massage Your Scalp